AdamLenter/carpool-cool-tool-frontend/README.md

 components - All of the system screens are contained in the components directory.

+## Setup
+From the phase-3-project_backend directory, enter the command: bundle exec rake server From the phase-3-project-frontend directory, enter the command: npm start
 ## Usage
 This is a demo system.
-It was seeded with a cominbation of random data from Faker and some data based on actual places around New York City and Long Island.
+It was seeded with a combination of random data from Faker and some data based on actual places around New York City and Long Island.

 To use the system, from the home screen, click the Register button.
 There you will be asked to enter your basic information.
 It asks for your home neighborhood, which acts as default for setting up or searching for carpools.
 Similarly, if you have a car and will be a driver, you can enter the appropriate capacity of your car for creating carpools.